It is that simple, there is no such thing as a free link. It is going to cost you time or money. So what is best for you – time or money?

 When building links from other websites it is important to understand two metrics: authority and anchor text.
 The higher the authority of the website the lower the risk and the more creative one can be with anchor text – however generally the higher the authority the less chance you have to be creative – think Irish Times, Universities, etc. The lower the authority of the website means the anchor text becomes much risker when it is not the company or domain name.
 Most link building I see now centres on the company name, this works but is slower than previously at achieve higher rankings and consequently more costly.

 One last thought on link building: links to a website should be acquired gradually over time.
-It has always been a red flag to Google if a website gains too many links too quickly – unless it is featured in the news.
+It has always been a red flag to Google if a website gains too many links too quickly – unless it is featured in the news. (and remember to optimise your internal link structure and anchors)

 As you can see from above gaining good links or any links takes time or money and they are needed to rank well in Google.